Most Bay Area homeowners will save more than $500 a year by switching from

 the lending institution may also have specific requirements as to how the

 insurance funds are disbursed.

-What to Do If the Cost of Repairs Is Higher than What the Insurer Will
+What to Do If the Cost of Repairs Exceeds What the Insurer Will Pay

 If there is a discrepancy between what your insurance company offers you